Efficient and Deterministic Search Strategy Based on Residual Projections for Point Cloud Registration with Correspondences: Experiments

 \subsection{Real-World Data Experiments}

-To assess the performance of the proposed method on real-world data, we utilize the Bremen dataset\cite{borrmann2013thermal}, ETH dataset\cite{theiler2014keypoint}, and KITTI dataset\cite{geiger2012we} in this section.
-These datasets present challenging outdoor LiDAR scenarios, with the former two captured using terrestrial LiDAR and the latter collected from onboard LiDAR.
+In this section, to assess the performance of the proposed method on real-world data, we conduct experiments using the Bremen dataset\cite{borrmann2013thermal}, ETH dataset\cite{theiler2014keypoint}, and KITTI dataset\cite{geiger2012we}.
+These datasets depict challenging outdoor scenarios, with the former two captured using terrestrial LiDAR and the latter collected from onboard LiDAR.